jaehunkim/docs/build-with-hyperlane/quickstarts/quickstart-tutorial-1.md

 ### Send a message with tokens

-Sending a message with tokens is a simple matter of calling `LiquidityLayerRouter.dispatchWithTokens`.
+Sending a message with tokens is a simple matter of calling `TokenRouter.transferRemote`.
 This function can be called easily using Etherscan+[Metamask](https://metamask.io/) or [cast](https://book.getfoundry.sh/cast/).

 {% tabs %}
 {% tab title="Using Metamask" %}
-**Approve USDC to the Liquidity Layer**
+**Approve USDC to the Liquidity Layer V2**

 1. Navigate to the USDC token contract page on [Etherscan](https://goerli.etherscan.io/token/0x07865c6e87b9f70255377e024ace6630c1eaa37f#writeProxyContract)
 2. Under the `Contract` tab, find the `Write as Proxy` button.